 - 1. Leadership Practice Related Indicators: An evaluation of the core leadership practices and skills that positively affect student learning.
 This category is comprised of two components: - (a) Observation of Teacher Performance and Practice (40%) as defined in the Common Core of Leading (CCL): Connecticut School Leadership Standards. - (b) Stakeholder Feedback (10%) on leadership practice through surveys. - 2.
 Student Outcomes Related Indicators: An evaluation of administrator's contributions to student academic progress, at the school and classroom level.
-This area is comprised of two components: - (c) Student Learning (45%) assessed in equal weight by: (a) progress on the academic learning measures in the state's accountability system for schools (as per PEAC's recommendation and the State Board of Education's adoption on April 6, 2016, this will not apply in 2016-17); and performance and growth on locally-determined measures. - (d) Teacher Effectiveness Outcomes (5%) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs).
+This area is comprised of two components: - (c) Student Learning (45%) assessed in equal weight by: progress on the performance and growth on locally-determined measures. - (d) Teacher Effectiveness Outcomes (5%) as determined by an aggregation of teachers' success with respect to Student Learning Objectives (SLOs).